OpenZeppelin/ethernaut/gamedata/descriptions/levels/one_small_step.md

 ## Story

 Taking the first step can be intimidating.
 Here's one to help you along with writing and deploying your first smart contract.
-For the seasoned developer, it's a chance to relieve that moment again!
+For the seasoned developer, it's a chance to relive that moment again!

 ## Challenge